 Sources: Leucine is widely available in horse feeds.
 Soybeans, hemp, oats, and corn are good sources of leucine.

-Deficiency: Deficiency in the branched chain amino acids (leucine, isoleucine, valine) can limit exercise capacity and lead to early fatigue in exercise.
+Deficiency: Deficiency in the branched chain amino acids (leucine, isoleucine, valine) can limit exercise capacity and lead to early fatigue during exercise.

 Excess: Excess leucine can interfere with niacin (vitamin B3) production in the liver.